Why did we do this?

 Governments, companies and public services are increasingly using algorithms to help them make decisions.
 There is hope that machines could help solve some of the most difficult of humanity’s issues.
 But algorithms are not free of the problems that plague human decision-making, and they even add some more problems of their own.

-Nesta hopes to highlight the opportunities of creating automated systems as well as the risks of reducing our complex world to a series of computable steps.
-By engaging directly with those at the cutting edge of machine-supported decisions, Nesta hopes to become a champion of best practices that are both responsible and profitable.
+Nesta wanted to highlight the opportunities of creating automated systems as well as the risks of reducing our complex world to a series of computable steps.
+By engaging directly with those at the cutting edge of machine-supported decisions, Nesta set out to become a champion of best practices that are both responsible and profitable.

 Nesta’s research in this area started with commentary on examples of automated systems like self-driving cars or drones.
 It also includes some work on automation and employment, particularly as it affects creative occupations and the future of employment in the creative economy.

 Machine learning processes allow higher levels of automation and processes free from human intervention.
 Several of our Hot Topics events have covered the use of machine learning algorithms, particularly the Sounding the Cyber Security Alarm and Machines that learn in the Wild in 2015.
 The Machines that learn in the Wild report looked at different kinds of learning algorithm and their uses so far.